Safe-DS/DSL/docs/api/safeds/data/tabular/containers/Table.md

          *
          * The original table is not modified.
          *
-         * @result result1 The table with the transformed column.
+         * @result transformedTable The table with the transformed column.
          *
          * @example
          * pipeline example {